inmyth/mmm-java/docs/PARSING_PATTERN.md

 The most important element in a response is probably DeletedNode.
 DeletedNode tells if an order was executed, modified, canceled due to OfferCancel or lack of fund.

 ### The Summary
 Any request for transaction history either by websocket's account_tx or Data Api's /transactions command will return all transactions involving owner's account.
-For the sake of perspective I will refer to owner as our.
+For the sake of perspective I will refer to owner as us.

 Basically such transaction response consists of **tx** and **meta**.